-Space technologies play an important role in many areas of activity of the United Nations with relation to disaster risk management and emergency response.
-Various agencies are involved in UN disaster risk reduction and UN emergency response efforts and can greatly benefit from space-based information.
+Space technologies play an important role in many areas of activity within the United Nations, both in relation to disaster risk management and emergency response.
+Various agencies are involved in disaster risk reduction and emergency response efforts, and can therefore greatly benefit from space-based information.

-As it is especially challenging for developing countries to access and use space-based information, the United Nations support these Member States through satellite-derived information products (such as maps) and through capacity building and institutional strengthening.
+As it is especially challenging for developing countries to access and use space-based information, the United Nations supports these Member States through satellite-derived information products, such as maps, and through capacity building and institutional strengthening.

 - ESCAP: Building Disaster Resilience in Asia and the Pacific with Space Applications